perama-v/perama-v.github.io/docs/cairo/account_abstraction.md

 The wallet is used to sign a transaction to deploy the contract and save their details.

-The Account may then be used for all interactions with StarkNet, such as transferring, swapping or caling arbitrary contracts with arbitrary data.
+The Account may then be used for all interactions with StarkNet, such as transferring, swapping or calling arbitrary contracts with arbitrary data.

 The details of how this manifests in relation to an onboarding-related account creation with an L1 to L2 bridge will become clearer with time.